openalea/mtg/newmtg/doc/user/illustration.rst

+.. _newmtg_illustration:

 Illustration: exploring an apple tree orchard
 ##############################################

+.. todo:: This section has to be validated (e.g., translate aml code into python)

 Let us now illustrate the usage of openalea.mtg package together with other packages such as openalea.sequence_analysis in a real application.
 To do this, we shall consider an apple tree orchard and show how a plant architecture database can be created from observations [24]_.
 Then, we shall use this database to illustrate the use of specific tools employed to explore plant architecture databases.